lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 [ERC165] interface id: `0x1ae9ba1f`

+The LSP8 interface ID is calculated as the XOR of the LSP8 interface (see [interface cheat-sheet below](#interface-cheat-sheet)) and the [LSP17 Extendable interface ID](./LSP-17-ContractExtension.md#erc165-interface-id).

 ### ERC725Y Data Keys - LSP8 Contract

 These are the expected data keys for an LSP8 contract that can mints identifiable tokens (NFTs).